Irish Research Council Researcher of the Year Awards

 Category four — Research Ally Prizes

-Category 1 – 3 awardees will be presented with a commemorative plaque in late 2021.
-Category 4 awardees will receive an official certificate of commendation in late 2021.
-Due to social distancing measures related to COVID-19, the announcement will be made online through the IRC’s social media channels.
+Category 1 – 3 awardees will be presented with a commemorative plaque in late 2022.
+Category 4 awardees will receive an official certificate of commendation in late 2022.
 The winners will also be profiled through an extensive media and online communications campaign.

 Nomination forms and Guidance with further information about the nomination process are available for download from this page.